PAOK-2001/ur_controller/docs/arm_configuration.md

 ## Connecting and Using

 1. Plug in the external control computer via ethernet to the control box.
     * Make sure the computer is in the same *subnet* as the control box.
+For example if control box is `192.168.0.15`, then set wired connection to `192.168.0.10`.

-2. Launch your control script.
+2. Launch control script on computer, this will wait until arm is enabled

+3. On the pendant, load the external control listener script.

-3. Hit play in the external control script on the pendant.
+4. Hit play in the external control script on the pendant.